aims-foundations/safety-irt/README.md

 ## Motivation

-Large Language Models (LLMs) show significant safety degradation in non-English, low-resource languages like Swahili and Javanese.
-Current metrics like Jailbreak Success Rate (JSR) use binary Safe/Unsafe labels, which fail to distinguish between a model's lack of safety alignment and the inherent difficulty introduced by translation.
+Large Language Models (LLMs) often show weaker safety performance outside English, especially in lower-resource languages.
+Standard metrics such as Jailbreak Success Rate (JSR) collapse this behavior into a single safe/unsafe rate, making it difficult to determine whether degradation comes from weaker underlying safety alignment, general language difficulty, prompt-specific translation effects, or model-specific multilingual competence.

 This project utilizes a **Multi-Group Item Response Theory (IRT)** framework to decouple these factors, allowing for more targeted alignment and fairer benchmarking.